Intel-bigdata/OAP/README.md

 * Default: true
 * Usage: `sqlContext.conf.setConfString(SQLConf.OAP_PARQUET_ENABLED.key, "false")`

-Fiber Cache Size - Total Memory size to cache Fiber, configured by 'spark.memory.offHeap.size'
+Fiber Cache Size - Total Memory size to cache Fiber, configured implicitly by 'spark.memory.offHeap.size'
-* Default: `spark.memory.offHeap.size * 0.35`
+* Default Size: `spark.memory.offHeap.size * 0.7`
-* Usage: Fiber cache locates in off heap storage memory, basically this size is about spark.memory.offHeap.size * spark.memory.storageFraction (default 0.5) * 0.7
+* Usage: Fiber cache locates in off heap storage memory, basically this size is spark.memory.offHeap.size * 0.7.
+But as execution can borrow a few memory from storage in UnifiedMemoryManager mode, it may vary during execution.

 Full Scan Threshold - If the analysis result is above this threshold, it will go through the whole data file instead of read index data.
 * Default: 0.8